DeiC-HPC/BitBulldozersLab/mpi4py and cupy container using Cotainr/README.md

 ## Issues
 When using the `MPIR_CVAR_CH4_OFI_ENABLE_HMEM` flag, we do get an error in using "DMABUF" memory translation `libfabric:65622:1753693496::core:core:rocr_is_dmabuf_supported():1134<info> DMABUF support: could not open kernel conf file /boot/config-5.14.21-150500.55.49_13.0.56-cray_shasta_c error`
-This can be fixed this by either bind-mounting this kernel file from /boot/ or we can disable dmabuf using `FI_HMEM_ROCR_USE_DMABUF=0`, however it affects performance very little.
+This can be fixed by either bind-mounting this kernel file from /boot/ or we can disable dmabuf using `FI_HMEM_ROCR_USE_DMABUF=0`, however it affects performance very little.

 In order to use CuPy we required the very newest version for compatibility with Cython 3.1 [4]